Must the trucking industry return to 100% turnover?

 The economy will rebound.
 Based on our clients’ experiences, you don’t have to see 100% turnover when it does.

 Companies that are able to retain more of their best drivers are far more likely to outperform and outgrow their peers.
-The formula is to not just work harder but smarter by setting goals, creating retention plans and dedicating resources to accomplishing those goals.
+The formula is to not just work harder but smarter.
+Set goals, allocate resources, and create retention plans to meet the goals

 Our research and experience show the number one strategy to increase driver retention is to create a culture of truth-telling.
 Driver prospects should know the good, the bad and the ugly of the job.
-Setting realistic expectations during the recruiting, orientation and onboarding process will set the stage for consistently outperforming peers in the industry.
+Setting realistic expectations during the recruiting, orientation and onboarding process will set you up to consistently outperform industry peers.

-We’re ready to help you identify and execute on these and other strategies that will move the needle of driver retention.
+We’re ready to help you identify and execute on strategies that will move the needle of driver retention.
 Please give us a call at 1.855.867.3533 or send us a message at https://staymetrics.com/contact/.